 The highwayman came to a halt before the traveller, his cloak falling in heavy folds around him.
 Dark eyes took in an elderly man crowned with a ring of straggly grey hair.
-With age, the missing hair must have long migrated to his chin, to form a very long beard.
+With age, the missing hair had long migrated to his chin, forming a long beard.

 Anyway, it didn’t matter who the stranger was.
-His rank had proved that there was precious cargo inside this vehicle.
+His rank proved there was precious cargo inside this vehicle.

-“You shall never get away with this,” the old man’s voice like metal on stone.
+“You shall never get away with this,” the old man’s voice scraped like metal on stone.